father and daughter in front of a windmill

 How we deal with climate change

-We are dedicated to transition our investment portfolios to net-zero greenhouse gas emissions by 2050, consistent with a maximum temperature rise of 1.5°C above preindustrial temperatures, taking into account the best available scientific knowledge.
-Science-based interim targets for 2025 have been set for listed equity, corporate debt and real estate.
-Additional asset classes will be added as methodologies become available.
+We have pledged to transition our investment portfolios to net-zero GHG emissions by 2050 consistent with a maximum temperature rise of 1.5°C above pre-industrial temperatures taking into account the best available scientific knowledge.
+In line with Paris Agreement article 4.9, we are setting intermediate five-year targets for the asset classes where there is a methodology available.

 Scenarios: